 Trusts are calendar year taxpayers and must, like individuals, file their returns on or before the date that is four months and 15 days following the end of the calendar year.
 Code § 644.
 A trust may generally file and receive an automatic 5 month extension to file its return by filing IRS Form 7004.
 Accordingly, the initial filing deadline matches the deadline for individuals, but the extension deadline requires the trust to file its return at least 30 days prior to the extension deadline of individuals.
 A trust must provide each applicable beneficiary a Schedule K-1 reporting the tax items passing-through to the beneficiary, which is also filed with the IRS.

-Practitioners may also encounter trusts which are either exempt from income taxation or functionally exempt from income taxation due to the charitable purposes of the trust.
+Certain trusts may either be exempt from income taxation or functionally exempt from income taxation due to the charitable purpose of the trust.
 An exempt trust is a trust that is exempt from income taxation pursuant to 501(c)(3) of the Code.
 Accordingly, the trust is a charitable trust either because its purposes qualify for religious, scientific or charitable purposes set forth in Code 501(c)(3) or its beneficiaries are all 501(c)(3) organizations.
 Most charitable trusts are classified as private foundations for tax purposes unless they otherwise qualify as a public charity or supporting organization.
 As a result, charitable trusts must comply with the more restrictive provisions applicable to private foundations including the rules against self-dealing and jeopardy investments as well as the mandatory five percent (5%) distribution requirement.
 To obtain charitable trust status, the trust must file Form 1023, Application for Recognition of Exemption under 501(c)(3) of the Internal Revenue Code, and receive an exemption determination from the IRS.
 Contributions to a charitable trust are tax deductible to the contributor pursuant to Code § 170.

 A trust that fails to file Form 1023 and receive recognition of its exemption under 501(c)(3) and whose unexpired interests are dedicated to 501(c)(3) purposes is generally considered a non-exempt charitable trust.
 A non-exempt charitable trust is subject to tax on its investment income under rules for taxable foundations rather than tax-exempt foundations.
 However, Code § 4947(a)(1) provides that a non-exempt trust is subject to the special private foundation rules in the same manner as an exempt trust if any contributor to the trust received a deduction for income or wealth transfer tax purposes.